Lions snap 11-game losing streak, beat Cardinals 26-23

 INJURIES

-Cardinals: S Budda Baker (thumb) played in Sunday’s game with his right hand wrapped.
+Cardinals: S Budda Baker (thumb) played with his right hand wrapped.
 NFL Network reported that Baker is expected to have surgery on the thumb next week and will likely miss at least one game. ...
 S Chris Banjo (hamstring) left the game early in the second quarter.

 UP NEXT